Lawn Mowers DEALS

 American Lawn Mower Company

-- Blades are made of quality, heat-treated alloy steel for staying sharp longer
+- Manual grass cutter blades made of heat-treated alloy steel that stays sharp for years

 This is one of the few manual lawn mowers you can find on the market these days, with 14-inch blades that can be swapped within adjustable heights of 0.5 inches to 1.75 inches.
 This allows you to tackle several species of grass without having to use different mowing machines; just raise the blades if you need to cut down tall or grass or lower than if you want to really keep things trim over the long-term.

 Each of the blades is also made with heat-treated alloy steel that allows them to stay sharp for longer and even hit certain rocks without cracking.
 Ultimately, much of this mower’s value comes from its eco-friendliness as it doesn’t use gas or electricity.
 It’s still very easy to use with a pair of comfortable handles and 8.5-inch wheels that easily roll over most terrain.